miguelsolorio/figma-syntaxer/README.md

 4. Select a language
 5. Click "Apply Highlighting"

+### Auto Apply Syntax

+You can use the "Auto Apply Syntax" command to apply syntax highlighting with your saved settings.

+### Auto Language Detection

+The plugin can automatically detect the language of your code.
+Toggle the "Auto-detect" option to let the plugin choose the language for you.

+### Layer Name Language Override

+You can force a specific language by naming your text layer with a `#language` prefix, for example:
+- `#python` - Forces Python highlighting
+- `#js` - Forces JavaScript highlighting

+This override works even when auto-detection is enabled and takes precedence over other language selection methods.
+It's especially useful when working with multiple text layers that use different languages.

 ## Supported Languages

 Syntaxer supports a wide range of programming languages, including but not limited to: